 Proprioception refers to the ability of joint receptors in all joints of the body to tell your brain where your body is in space.
 The vestibular system involves small structures in the inner ear and the “Balance Center” of your brain, the cerebellum.
 Your vision is crucial to know what type of surface you are walking on, the depth of that surface, the direction you are moving in, and more.
 That is why standing with your eyes closed or walking outside at night is so much trickier!
 The input from all of these systems are sent to the brain and in turn, the brain adjusts by turning muscles on and off so that the child is able to remain balanced.

-In order to develop your child’s dynamic standing balance, practice a few of the following exercises both indoors and outdoors.
+In order to develop your child’s dynamic standing balance, practice a few of the following dynamic standing balance activities and exercises.
 Be sure to practice in an open, safe environment so your child does not get hurt if he or she loses his or her balance!

-Micayla Pedrick is a pediatric physical therapist at NAPA Center Boston.
+Micayla Pedrick is a paediatric physiotherapist at NAPA Center Boston.
 Micayla’s favorite springtime activity is growing fresh vegetables and herbs in her garden to cook with in new recipes.
 Her 2 year old Husky, Theo, loves to keep her company while frolicking through the yard and gobbling up delicious zucchini, cucumbers, and tomatoes!

 At NAPA Centre, we offer intensive and traditional pediatric therapies to help children achieve their full potential.
 We take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 If you’re interested in learning more, send us a contact form and our team will be in touch shortly!